sammyyakk/sns-signal-analysis/README.md

    - Automatically analyzes and saves recordings

 3. **Load signal from WAV file**
-   - Load and analyze existing WAV files
+   - Load and analyze existing WAV files from the downloaded dataset
    - Supports mono and stereo audio

 4. **Exit**